 What is a full coverage car insurance policy, and what does it cover?

-When shopping around for “full coverage” auto insurance, many buyers mistakenly assume that “full coverage” is a single product that delivers comprehensive protection that prevents them from shouldering any financial burden in the event of an accident.
-These burdens commonly include medical costs and property damage.
+When shopping around for full coverage auto insurance, many buyers mistakenly assume that a full coverage policy is a single product—one that prevents them from shouldering any financial burden in the event of an accident (whether that burden consists of medical payments or personal property damage).

 - Collision coverage

 Liability coverage is a type of insurance coverage.
 If you’re at fault for a car accident, your liability coverage will cover the costs of any bodily injury or property damage to the other driver.
 Your liability coverage may also cover any legal fees or payouts associated with the accident.
 Liability insurance is one of the most basic types of car insurance coverage; almost every U.S. state requires that drivers have some form of it.

 The most common types of liability coverage are:

 - Bodily injury coverage covers medical expenses for anyone other than yourself if you are at fault for an accident on the road.

 - Property damage covers damage caused to another person’s personal property or vehicle if you are found to be liable.

 It’s important to remember that liability coverage, unlike Personal Injury Protection coverage, does not cover your own medical or property damages––just those of anyone else involved in the accident.
 It also usually does not cover costs associated with intentional damage, contractual liabilities, or criminal prosecution.